Reeshul/Boris_Bikes/README.md

-# Boris_Bikes
+# Boris Bikes
-Makers Academy challenge to create a virtual Boris Bikes
+Makers Academy challenge to create a virtual Boris Bikes system.

-A program that emulates all the docking stations, bikes, and infrastructure (repair staff, and so on) required to make their dream a reality.
+A program that will emulate all the docking stations, bikes, and infrastructure.